-Changes to the classroom environment and accommodations to the student's needs are integral parts of our positive behavior supports.

-Choices will be given to the child to empower their willingness to comply with the needs of others as they repair and mend the results of previous inappropriate behavior.
+Changes to the classroom environment and accommodations to the student's needs are integral parts of positive behavior support.
+Choices will be given to the child to empower their willingness to comply and repair and mend the results of previous inappropriate behavior.